dathong/ProtoryNet/README.md

 ## Results

 For the sample dataset, the result should be ~ 83-84%.
-If you want to reproduce the result in the paper, run on the "amazon_reviews.csv" file.
+If you want to reproduce the result in the paper (non-fine tuning), run on the "amazon_reviews.csv" file.